Boris Berezovsky (businessman): Accumulation of wealth

 Alexander Khinshtein (State Duma deputy, member of the United Russia faction) claimed that in 1979 Boris Berezovsky was detained by the OBKhSS authorities in Makhachkala (Dagestan Autonomous Soviet Socialist Republic) for profiteering.
 In Khinshtein's opinion, Berezovsky has been a KGB officer since 1979.

 In 1989, Berezovsky took advantage of the opportunities presented by perestroika to found LogoVAZ (ЛогоВАЗ) with Badri Patarkatsishvili and senior managers from Russian automobile manufacturer AvtoVAZ.
-LogoVAZ developed software for AvtoVAZ, sold Soviet-made cars and serviced foreign cars.
+LogoVAZ developed software for AvtoVAZ, sold Soviet-made cars, and serviced foreign cars.
 The dealership profited from hyperinflation by taking cars on consignment and paying the producer at a later date when the money lost much of its value.

 One of Berezovsky's early endeavors was All-Russia Automobile Alliance (AVVA), a venture fund he formed in 1993 with Alexander Voloshin (Boris Yeltsin's future Chief of Staff) and AvtoVAZ Chairman Vladimir Kadannikov.
 Berezovsky controlled about 30% of the company, which raised nearly US$50 million from small investors through a bonded loan to build a plant producing a "people's car".
 The project did not collect sufficient funds for the plant and the funds were instead invested into AvtoVAZ production, while the debt to investors was swapped for equity.
-By 2000, AVVA held about one-third of AvtoVAZ.

 In 1994, Berezovsky was the target of a car bombing incident, but survived the assassination attempt, in which his driver was killed and he himself was injured.
 Alexander Litvinenko led the FSB investigation into the incident and linked the crime to the resistance of the Soviet-era AvtoVaz management to Berezovsky's growing influence in the Russian automobile market.

 Berezovsky's involvement in the Russian media began in December 1994, when he gained control over ORT Television (see Channel One (Russia)) to replace the failing Soviet TV Channel 1.
 He appointed the popular anchorman and producer Vladislav Listyev as CEO of ORT.
 Three months later Listyev was assassinated amid a fierce struggle for control of advertising sales.
 Berezovsky was questioned in the police investigation, among many others, but the killers were never found.

 Under Berezovsky's stewardship, ORT became a major asset of the reformist camp as they prepared to face Communists and nationalists in the upcoming presidential elections.

 From 1995 to 1997, through the controversial loans-for-shares privatisation auctions, Berezovsky and Patarkatsishvili assisted Roman Abramovich in acquiring control of Sibneft, the sixth-largest Russian oil company, which constituted the bulk of his wealth.
 In an article in The Washington Post in 2000, Berezovsky revealed that financier George Soros declined an invitation to participate in the acquisition.

 In 1995, he played a key role in a management reshuffle at Aeroflot and participated in its corporatization, with his close associate Nikolai Glushkov becoming Aeroflot's CFO.
 In January 1998, it was announced that Sibneft would merge with Mikhail Khodorkovsky's Yukos to create the third-largest oil company in the world.
 The merger was abandoned five months later amid falling oil prices.